Navigation: THE REMOTE DATABASE VERSION >

 •Limited: The same as someone using the Limited User Password in other versions of the program.

 •Read Only: can view data and reports, and create letters etc., but not change any data, generate receipts (other than sample ones) etc. The same as someone using the Read Only Password in other versions of the program.

-•Donor Only: Users who can view and edit the donor information, but cannot see or change any financial information, including receipts.
+•Donor Only: Can view and edit the donor information, but cannot see or change any financial information, including receipts.
 The same as someone using the Donor Only Password in other versions of the program.

 See Passwords in the Program for more details about these permissions, which in other versions of the program are managed by separate passwords (but without using login email addresses).

 The only other issue about permissions is that the Web Network Version also allows you to set up a Receipt Password with the menu option Maintenance ⇒ Change Password ⇒ Receipt Password.
 Full details are in the topic Passwords in the Program.
 This can be used to restrict the generation of the receipts to someone that has this password.
 When this password has been set up, Full and Administrator users cannot create, reprint or delete receipts (except for sample receipts) in the program, unless they enter the Receipt Password when using a Receipt menu option that prompts for it.

 Administering all Users

 Any user who is an Administrator for the current database they are logged into can use the menu option Maintenance ⇒ User Administration ⇒ Administer All Users to bring up the following window in which they can add users, delete users, or change a user's permissions, reset passwords, or unlock locked-out users:

 You cannot change an existing user's information in this window, only their Access Level.
 Each user can change their own information themselves (see the next section of this page to learn how).